REGISTERING YOUR CHILD FOR SCHOOL –

 All children attending schools in Washington state must provide medically verified Immunization Records.
 Students who do not receive the required immunizations or provide exemption information will be excluded from school starting on the first day of school.

 To request your child to be exempt from any immunization requirement, you must have a completed Certificate of Exemption (COE) form on file, which may be obtained from your child’s school or health care provider.

 Students with exempt status will be excluded from school in the event of an outbreak and will remain excluded per Department of Health recommendations.
-One case constitutes an outbreak.
+One case constitutes an outbreak for certain illnesses.